-In the Learn more section, click a link to a relevant Help topic, video, or a written tutorial.

-Click the Back and Forward buttons at the bottom of the Learn inspector.
+То Do the following Get additional information about the active tool In the Learn more section, click a link to a relevant Help topic, video, or a written tutorial.
+Navigate to previously viewed topics Click the Back and Forward buttons at the bottom of the Learn inspector.

 You can also give feedback and share ideas about the application from any Hint in the Learn inspector.
-For more information, see "Submit feedback" on page 33.
+For more information, see "Submit feedback" on page 39.